Frankgu3528/Frankgu3528.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp; Joining CMU as a master student!
-- *2025.08*: &nbsp; Serving as a reviewer for EMNLP Demo Track.
+- *2025.07*: &nbsp; Serving as a reviewer for EMNLP Demo Track.
 - *2025.06*: &nbsp; One Paper (Product-Searcher) submitted to EMNLP Industry Track!
 - *2025.05*: &nbsp; One Paper (Ref-long) accepted by ACL main!
 - *2025.03*: &nbsp; Joining Alibaba Group as a Research Intern!